delflein/MobInfo2-Classic/ReadMe.txt

 About once every half year I update the MobInfo table with the most up-to-date prices and add vendor prices for new items that have been found.

-***-----------------------------------------------***
-***-----------------------------------------------***
-             MobInfo-2 Version History
-***-----------------------------------------------***
-***-----------------------------------------------***

-3.83
-  * fixed the Delete Database-Buttons
-    (hopefully I have found all errors now!)

-3.82
-  * fixed Dropdown-menus now!
-    Sorry to all, because I only checked the tickets and not checked the comments.
-    Sorry again for my bad test before release a new version (I only looked for bug messages).
-    Special thanks goes to Speedwaystar for his very good Comment!
-  * changed the Itemvalue-Function, now the addon is using the price, we are getting directly from WOW-Server.
-This should solve the issue, that we don't have prices for the items new in WotLK (3.x) and Cata (4.x).
-MI2_ItemData is used as fallback for sure, but I plan to remove it in future versions.
-    Thanks goes to next96
-  * some minor fixes and improvements

-3.81
-  * fixed: Command line options (/mi2 /Mobinfo2 /mobinfo) was not working in v3.80
-    => solved Ticket 25, thanks Speeddymon

-3.80
-  * fixed the 3.2 PTR bug from Version 3.73 / 3.74 on a bether way
-  * fixed hopefully all bugs, so that the Addon is working for 4.0.1
-  * Upgrade Loottable in Mobinfo2 (taken from the old Mobinfo3)
-  * Bether UnitClassification: rare (!), elite (+), rareelite (!+), worldboss (++)
-  * Changed priority of itemvalue determination a little bit
-  * For former users of Mobinfo3  can use the Mobinfo3 database:
-    - Please rename the file MobInfo3.lua into Mobinfo2.lua in the WOW-Folder WTF\Account\%YOUR_ACCOUNT%\SavedVariables)
-    - or you can use the Import function

-3.75
-  * changed: version is now repository keyword in developer working copy
-  * updated: changelog

-3.74
-  * fixed: Fixed change for 3.2 PTR to work on 3.3 and above as well :-/

-3.73
-  * fixed: added changes for 3.2 PTR based on GetBuildInfo()

-3.72
-  * fixed: scroll error in search frame

-3.71
-  * fixed: added an old module into the system to tie it all together while I attempt to track down the bug.

-3.70
-  * fixed: A host of errors caused by the newest patch which resulted in cascading errors.
-    WoW now provides MobHealth info so I am slowly weaning the modules off of the calculated data.
-    This could cause random errors but I have yet to see any.
-I am doing it this way to get a working mod out quicker and to avoid rewriting the entire thing.

-3.61
-  * fixed: kills for Mobs that give no XP were not being counted
-  * conversion support for "DropRate" data removed

-3.60
-  * updated to be compatible with WoW 2.40
-  * fixed: Mob class not being shown correctly (thanks to Zergreth for heads up and the fix)
-  * fixed: health values from Beast Lore will no longer get lost
-  * fixed: show BeastLore extra info correctly in MobInfo tooltip
-  * fixed: nil bug on line 304 when using CowTip

-3.52
-  * updated the MobInfo built-in item price table
-  * show NPC profession in NPC tooltip
-  * use unit interaction color (green, yellow, red) for MobInfo tooltip frame

-3.51
-  * fixed a nil bug when hovering over items in item search result
-  * fixed : search result sort by item count did not sort correctly
-  * fixed a bug causing NPCs to get added to the MobInfo database
-  * improved search speed when searching for items
-  * do not show class for NPCs

-3.50
-  * support 4 new skinning loot items
-  * show the MobInfo tooltip also for NPCs
-  * new search page option: max times looted
-  * MobInfo built-in search page now searches in the background without blocking
-  * attempted to fix the bug where the looting rights line for corpses was not shown in the MobInfo tooltip
-  * fixed nil bug when opening soft-shelled clam

-Known Problems / Limitations:
-  * several localisations do not work and must be updated: TW, PL
-  * localisations that urgently require updates: FR, ES

 (for previous version info or any questions regarding MobInfo-2 please visit http://www.dizzarian.com/forums/viewforum.php?f=16)